department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 - **Lettering:** Lettering is raised inside a recessed shield

 **Note:** If you're requesting a pre-World War I granite headstone, check "Granite" in block 11 and write "YA" to choose your headstone size.

+### What can be inscribed on a pre-World War I headstone or marker?

+Inscriptions for Union and Confederate soldiers are different.

+**Note:** No emblem or belief or additional inscription can be included on either a Union or Confederate headstone or marker.

+##### A Union inscription includes:
+- A shield with the Veteran's name inscribed inside, in an arched style
+- Abbreviated military organization
+- Dates of birth and death (inscribed below shield)

+##### A Confederate inscription includes:

+- A Southern Cross of Honor at the top
+- Veteran's name, in an arched style
+- Abbreviated military organization
+- Dates of birth and death

+### How do I apply for a pre-World War I headstone or marker?

+To apply for a pre-World War I headstone or marker, you'll need to show proof of the Veteran's military service.

+**To show proof of pre-World War I military service, you'll need to provide this information in your headstone or marker claim:**

+- Detailed primary documentation.
+Primary documentation may include Compiled Military Service Records (CMSR), details from official State files, Federal pension documents, or land warrants.

+##### If you don't have detailed primary documentation, you can request it through [National Archives and Records Administration](https://www.archives.gov/)

+[Follow the instructions on the NARA website to order pre-World War I records.](https://www.archives.gov/veterans/military-service-records/pre-ww-1-records).
+Copies of CMSRs, Federal pension records, and other primary documentation can be ordered through NARA. <br>

+The fee for requesting records varies between $25.00 and $75.00.
+Records ship between 60-90 days from the date of your request.